jcsombria/rhc-jsonrpc/README.md

 RHI Server
 ==========

 Server implementation of the Remote Hardware Interface (RHI) protocol, in Node.js using JSON-RPC and WebSockets.
-The protocol allow to interoperate external softare with hardware such as Beaglebone Black or Raspberry PI, and it is mainly focused on remote labs development.
+The protocol allows to interoperate external softare with hardware such as Beaglebone Black or Raspberry PI, and it is mainly focused on remote labs development.

 ## Introduction